-- You will be better prepared to write your comprehensive examinations (major or minor) in the sub-field of IR. - You will be better-equipped to teach IR at the undergraduate level, including advanced courses in IR theory.
+5. Prepare to write comprehensive examinations (major or minor) in the sub-field of IR.

-Required Textbook:
+Required Textbook and Required Readings:

-There is only one required textbook: Paul R. Viotti and Mark V. Kauppi, International Relations Theory, 4th edition, (Boston: Allyn and Bacon), 5th edition, 2012 [hereafter referred to as IR Theory].
-You must consult recent journals and books available through libraries and the Internet.
-You must peruse the websites that are circulated by email to our class members.
-During class you will be expected to comment upon information in the textbook and information you have garnered from relevant journals, newspapers, Internet sites and television documentaries, as well as other students' recommended websites.
+There is only one required textbook: Paul R. Viotti and Mark V. Kauppi, International Relations Theory, 5th edition, 2012 [hereafter referred to as IR Theory].

+You will also read recent journals and books available through D.B.
+Weldon library catalogue.
+You must peruse the websites with the journal articles that are circulated by email to our class members.
+During class you are expected to comment upon information in the textbook and information you have garnered from relevant journals as well as the required, supplementary and recommended readings in this course outline.